+As a provider of call centre and telephone answering solutions, we exist to reduce stress for our clients and their employees.
 A report into work-related stress found that there were 488,000 cases of work-related anxiety or depression in 2015/16, and 37% of those were caused by stress.
 This also means that 45% of working days that were lost in that year because of ill health were related to stress.

 April is Stress Awareness Month, and given the rising prevalence of stress, anxiety and depression in the workplace, it is down to managers and business owners to help relieve the pressure on their employees.
 This is not only beneficial for their mental health, but for the wider business as a whole.

 With this in mind, CALLCARE has spoken to the experts to find out their opinions on the main causes of workplace stress and what business owners can do to help.

 We all know that productivity comes from within, but our external surroundings can actually have a huge impact on how we feel.
 If we spend upwards of eight hours a day in an environment that makes us feel miserable, stressed and anxious, then this will have a disastrous knock-on effect on our mental health.

 To help turn that around, here are a few top tips on how to use your office space to your advantage…